St Peters Girls, Middle School + Library

 - One such example was a $20,000 saving on the impressive 8.5 metre balcony window overlooking Ferguson Park, achieved by installing it in two sections.
 The interaction with the park wildlife and the grandeur of the original design was maintained, but Sarah’s solution was budget sensitive.

 - The engineering of the new resource centre roof was challenging due to the client’s open, cathedral style vision.
 The Sarah team identified issues with the existing structure and collaborated with the engineers to come up with a workable solution, removing and re-engineering the 50 year old trusses to produce light, open ceilings.

-- original library building was very dark.
+- The original library building was very dark.
 The introduction of the Southern and Eastern balcony decks provides the students with external learning areas to bring the outdoors in, while maintaining a classroom feel.
 Similarly, in the new resource centre, the southern wall featured large window boxes students could sit in, as though they were working in neighbouring Ferguson Park.

 - Sarah re-engineered the existing library roof to deliver a high rise glass Atrium in the centre of the building, letting in natural light and transforming the space.
 This was something other builders had stated wasn’t achievable, and a spectacular outcome for the client who have seen an increase in enrolments since the handover.

 - A progressive cafe style breakout area for the Year 12 students was delivered as part of the new resource centre, a space that is proving very persuasive when showing prospective parents around the school.

 - With no flexibility in the budget, the project team focused on best value practices and completed thorough research up front to safeguard against unforeseen costs.
 Sarah worked closely with cost consultants throughout the project.
 It was due to this expert cost management that savings could be made and redistributed to afford the spectacular Atrium.